Godcode100/my_books/Full Stack Web Developer/01 - Master HTML & CSS/18 - dividing-page-to-sections-using-divs/content.md

 ### Final Styling Touches

 We will do some final styling touches on our page.
-This is what want to achieve:
+This is what we want to achieve:

 1. Remove the margins of the body.
 2. Add some space between the content and the borders of the div elements.